Beyond Discreteness: Sample Complexity Analysis of Straight-Through Estimator for 1-bit Quantization: Introduction

 The main challenge in analyzing STE arises from the absence of a valid gradient of the discrete-valued sample loss $l(\w;\z)$, where $\w$ represents the model parameters and $\z$ is a sample.
 The theoretical foundations of STE have primarily been studied in the context of neural network quantization \cite{li2017training,yin2018binaryrelax,yin2018understanding}.
 In particular, \cite{yin2018understanding} was among the first to provide a rigorous analysis of STE for activation quantization.
 While subsequent studies have explored alternative quantization settings, these analyses focus on minimizing the population loss: $\min_{\w}\,\mathbb{E}_{\z} [l(\w;\z)]$, over the data distribution—an assumption that unrealistically presumes access to infinitely many samples \cite{long2021learning,long2023recurrence,wei2025roste}.
 Under such an assumption, $\mathbb{E}_{\z} [l(\w;\z)]$ is differentiable with a valid gradient almost everywhere (a.e.), which enables the analysis of the correlation between the gradient of the population loss $\nabla_{\w} \mathbb{E}_{\z} [l(\w;\z)]$ and the STE gradient $\tilde{\nabla}_{\w} l(\w;\z)$ (also referred to as the coarse gradient \cite{yin2018understanding,yin2018blended}).
 Here $\tilde{\nabla}_{\w}$ denotes the unconventional STE gradient operator, intended to be distinguished from the standard gradient $\nabla_{\w}$.
-Notably, \cite{yin2018understanding} provides convergence insights and demonstrates that, when STE is properly chosen, the expectation of STE gradient, $\mathbb{E}_{\z} [\tilde{\nabla}_{\w} l(\w;\z)]$, maintains a positive correlation with the population gradient $\nabla_{\w} \mathbb{E}_{\z} [l(\w;\z)]$, thereby ensuring a descent property of the STE gradient method for activation-only quantization.
-With finitely many samples, however, analyzing the empirical risk minimization: $\min_{\w} \frac{1}{N}\sum_{i=1}^N l(\w;\z_i)$, becomes dramatically more challenging, as the empirical loss gradient remains zero a.e. in this case.
+Notably, \cite{yin2018understanding} provides convergence insights and demonstrates that, when STE is properly chosen, the expectation of STE gradient $\mathbb{E}_{\z} [\tilde{\nabla}_{\w} l(\w;\z)]$, despite being \emph{biased}, maintains a positive correlation with the population gradient $\nabla_{\w} \mathbb{E}_{\z} [l(\w;\z)]$, thereby ensuring a descent property of the STE gradient method for activation-only quantization.
+With finitely many samples, however, analyzing the empirical risk minimization: $\min_{\w} \frac{1}{N}\sum_{i=1}^N l(\w;\z_i)$, becomes dramatically more challenging, as the empirical loss gradient is a.e. zero.
+In this setting, a rigorous sample complexity analysis is essential to establish the effectiveness of STE-based optimization.
 Moreover, existing works typically consider either weight-only \cite{ajanthan2021mirror,dockhorn2021demystifying,jin2025parq,liu2023binary} or activation-only quantization \cite{long2021learning,yin2018understanding}.
 The analysis appears to be even more intricate when both weights and activations are quantized, as it involves the use of dual STEs.